 Service Conductors or equipment damaged by accident, fire, or storm conditions such as ice or falling limbs may be restored to the original safe condition without required upgrading to current electrical codes assuming they did meet a code at the time of original installation.
 This amendment differs by city.

-If your problem is on the exterior of the home at the electrical service, Milestone Electric & Air suggests that you contact your energy provider before a repair is made.
+If your problem is on the exterior of the home at the electrical service, Milestone suggests that you contact your energy provider before a repair is made.
 Overhead connections from the service drop to the home’s electrical wiring are made by the energy provider.
 Repairs to be made within the meter base itself are the responsibility of the homeowner.
-If for some reason Milestone Electric & Air makes a repair that the power company would have been responsible for, we will happily refund your money.
+If for some reason Milestone makes a repair that the power company would have been responsible for, we will happily refund your money.

 Please understand that we train our technicians to look for safety concerns and address them.
 We care more about your home and your family then we do the unpleasantness of giving the “bad news”.
 All our technicians are trained regularly by master electricians and industry experts.

-- Milestone Electric & Air will recommend that existing panels that are located in a clothing closet or bathroom should be relocated.
+(1) Milestone will recommend that existing panels that are located in a clothing closet or bathroom should be relocated.
 In the early 1980’s, the NEC ordered that over current devices not be located in the vicinity of easily ignitable materials, such as in close closets, N.E.C.
 240.24 (D), nor does the N.E.C code no longer allow installations in Bathrooms due to the fact that water and electricity combined is a very dangerous mixture.
 N.E.C.
 240.24 (E)